gatsbyjs/gatsby/docs/docs/testing-css-in-js.md

 Popular CSS-in-JS libraries like [styled-components](https://github.com/styled-components/styled-components) or [emotion](https://github.com/emotion-js/emotion) can also be tested with the help of [jest-styled-components](https://github.com/styled-components/jest-styled-components) or [jest-emotion](https://github.com/emotion-js/emotion/tree/master/packages/jest-emotion) respectively.
 These packages improve Jest's built-in snapshot testing experience and are a great way to help avoid unintended changes to your website's UI.
 Please refer to your package's documentation to see if it also offers testing capabilities.

+*Snapshot serializers* like `jest-styled-components` or `jest-emotion` modify the standard output to a more meaningful and readable snapshot, e.g. by removing unnecessary information or displaying data in another format.
+Which ultimately leads to more compareable and effective snapshot tests.

-By default snapshots show the generated class names (which we didn't set) and no styling information.
-When changing the styles you'll only see the diff of some cryptic class names.
-That's why we should use the above mentioned *snapshotSerializers*.
+By default snapshots of your styled components show the generated class names (which you didn't set) and no styling information.
+When changing the styles you'll only see the diff of some cryptic class names (hashes).
+That's why you should use the above mentioned *snapshot serializers*.
+They remove the hashes and format the CSS in style elements.

-For our example we'll use emotion.
-The testing utitlities of emotion and glamor are largely based on [jest-styled-components](https://github.com/styled-components/jest-styled-components) so they have a similar usage.
+For this example we'll use emotion.
+The testing utilities of emotion and glamor are largely based on [jest-styled-components](https://github.com/styled-components/jest-styled-components) so they have a similar usage.
 Please have a look at the testing section of your library to follow along.

 ## Installation